 Above is a Tangerine x Lavender/Black Pinstripe with some very attractive Whiteout markings.
 Note that the Whiteout lateral markings have taken on a pinkish tone, due to the presence of Tangerine pigment.

-While it might be difficult for some to believe, I can tell you with absolute certainty that Whiteout lateral markings, like you see on this page, are the less extreme form of the Whitewall trait, as we have now produced hundreds, if not thousands, of Whiteouts, and well over 100 Whitewalls.
+While it might be difficult for some to believe, I can tell you with absolute certainty that Whiteout lateral markings, like you see on this page, are the less extreme form of the Whitewall trait, as we have now produced hundreds, if not thousands, of Whiteouts, and a few hundred that would be considered Whitewalls.

 Below are some various examples of known Whiteout/Whitewalls